How To Tell if Someone is Stalking you on Snapchat

 One key feature of Snapchat Stories is their impermanence.
 They only last for 24 hours before disappearing.
 This adds an element of urgency to the social network and ‘encourages’ regular use.
 People can screenshot your posts if they want a permanent record but Snapchat will tell you if they do that.

 - Open Snapchat.
 On your profile, select My Story.

 - Swipe up from the bottom to the list.

-- Look for a green entry with a crossed arrow icon on the right.
+- Look for an entry with a crossed arrow icon on the right.